milosadamovic/TaskManager/README.md

 Description

-Task manager application was built completely from scratch in Java with Android Studio
+Created an Android mobile application for task management with Java in Android Studio following MVVM architectural pattern and implementing features like priority settings, deadlines, and notifications.

+Integrated Relational Database for persistent data storage and optimized database queries for faster load times and smooth performance.

+Set up scheduling and reminder functionality, ensuring task data consistency with the Android Calendar.

 Application Functionalities:

-- CRUD operations on tasks by priority
+- CRUD operations on tasks by priority using Room Database
 - Searching tasks
-- Setting duedates, and possibility of setting remainders and repeating of tasks.
+- Setting deadlines, and possibility of setting remainders and repeating of tasks.
-- Getting notifications
+- Getting notifications even after restarting the phone using Services and Broadcast Receivers
-- Syncing with Android calendar
+- Syncing with Android calendar using Content Resolver